 Listen and watch

-Listen to audio books, songs, podcast, news or anything that interests you.
+Listen to audiobooks, songs, podcasts, news, or anything that interests you.
 I learned Russian watching TV, I didn’t have any subtitles or anything else.
 That way you will hear the melody of the language and the correct pronunciation.
 It is very important to learn the right pronunciation from the beginning because later it will be harder to correct it.

 Talk to a native speaker